 Few employers realize just how costly a work injury can be until they experience one at their organization.

-That’s because there are so many hidden costs to work injuries that aren’t covered by workers’ compensation benefits, such as lost productivity, overtime costs, and lowered morale among the remaining employees, among others.
+That’s because there are so many hidden costs of work injuries that aren’t covered by workers’ compensation benefits, such as lost productivity, overtime costs, and lowered morale among the remaining employees, among others.
 Not to mention the impact on the injured worker.

 When you’re thinking about the impact of work injuries on your organization, and the value of preventing them, the following not-so-obvious costs are worth taking into account.